awi-response/garmin_fpl/README.md

 - name: 'user.wpt'
 - each waypoint in this file has its own line
-- The GTN can store xxx waypoints
+- The GTN750 can store xxx waypoints
 - waypoints are defined with four columns, separated by a ','.
 The columns are:
    - **Waypoint ID**: max.
 6 alphanumeric characters (all UPPERCASE).
 Names can probably be used multiple times, but this is not recommended.
-This ID is the one that pilot will see in their maps during flight.
+This ID is the one that pilot will see in their maps during flight (e.g., `05206B` in the figure above).
    - **Waypoint comment**: max.
 25 alphanumeric characters (all UPPERCASE).
 The comment can only be seen by the pilots when looking at the list of user waypoints.
 Not that easy to access when actually following a flightplan.
 The comments do not need to be unique either.
    - **Latitude** in decimal degrees. e.g., '67.503777168'.
 Number of decimal places is (probably) not limited.
    - **Longitude** in decimal degrees. e.g., '-133.7815498'.
 Number of decimal places is (probably) not limited.
 - Waypoints cannot be closer than 0.001° to each other (111m).
-If this happens, the GTN750 will only import the first waypoint with 'this' coordinate and the second one, that is in the 111m-vicinity will be ignored!
-This is especially relevant to consider when flying survey grids --> lines need to be far enough apart._ Reason: The userwpts are only single points with a name.
-A FPL instead puts different coordinates into an order, but with NO name.
-The name of these ordered coordinates will be assigned by the closesst userwpt to that coordinate.
+If this happens, the GTN750 will only import the first waypoint with 'this' coordinate; the second one that is in the 111m-vicinity will be ignored!
+This is especially relevant to consider when flying survey grids --> lines need to be far enough apart._ Reason: The user waypoints (as defined in the `user.wpt` are only single points with a name (the ID from the first columm).
+A flightplan instead puts different coordinates into an order, but with NO name.
+The name of these ordered coordinates will be assigned by the closesst user waypiont which was imported from the `user.wpt` to that coordinate.
 Now here comes the problem: The FLP coordinate is in DMM format with only one decimal accuracy.
-Hence the name of this coordinate will come of the closest userwpt in a 0.001° radius.
+Hence the name of this coordinate will be defined by the closest user waypoint in the 0.001°-radius.
 Closer lines can really mess up the naming of the points._
-- User waypoints that were stored in the GTN stay in there until they are manually deleted.
-So creating and importing waypoints (via a new user.wpt) at a later point in time, might also generate this issue.
-Those that are already in the GTN will not be overwritten!
+- User waypoints that were stored in the GTN750 stay in there until they are manually deleted.
+So creating and importing waypoints (via a new `user.wpt`) at a later point in time, might also generate this issue.
+Those that are already in the GTN750 will not be overwritten!
 NOTE: The distance value of 0.001°/111 m was taken from the GTN750 manual.
 However, we already faced some issues with points that were 160 m apart.
 So be careful.
-Practical Implications:
+Some practical implications of this issue:
-   - It is not possible to upload flightplans of an identical area with different height settings to account for high/low cloud ceiling
+   - It is not possible to upload flightplans of an identical area with different flight altitude settings to e.g., spontaneously account for higher/lower cloud ceiling, footprint size...
    - It is not possible to upload overlapping flightplans if the final linespacing is lower than 0.001°
+   - If you need to implement one of the above options: remove all existing user waypoints and flightplans and reimport a new `user.wpt` and new flightplans that only contain the 'new' altitude, ...
-   - Remove all existing user waypoints after each flight day to avoid issues with identical name / too close waypoints.
+   - General recommendation: remove all existing user waypoints after each flight day to avoid issues with identical name / too close waypoints.
-- the order of the waypoints is not important
+- the order of the waypoints in the `user.wpt` is not important
-- example user.wpt:
-`03712A,037DTTSIIGEHTCHIC020750M12A,67.491477146,-133.87411029
-03712B,037DTTSIIGEHTCHIC020750M12B,67.489548245,-133.65816177
-03801A,038LARCHESINUVIK011000M01A,67.914663523,-133.62897633
-03801B,038LARCHESINUVIK011000M01B,67.914663523,-133.45728749
-03802A,038LARCHESINUVIK011000M02A,67.906953613,-133.4572875`

 ## Flightplans